-It has an urban area that it home to about 20 million people, a number which it rapidly growing.
+It has an urban area that is home to about 20 million, a number that is rapidly increasing.
 It is here that you will find the Reserve Bank of India and the Indian Stock Exchange.
 The city accounts for a large proportion of India's exports and tax revenue.
 And Mumbai is home to both the Bollywood film industry and the Indian Premier League, two of India's most famous exports.

 Mumbai also has plenty to offer the visitor.
 Its varied history—it was controlled by the Portuguese and then the British before independence came in 1947—has contributed to an eclectic mix of classical, Indian, art-deco and modern buildings.
 The jewels in the architectural crown are Mumbai University, the High Court and the Chhatrapati Shivaji railway station (the last a World Heritage Site).
 They can be seen on a walking tour of south Mumbai.

-Other Mumbai highlights include the Gateway of India (erected in the early 20th century to commemorate the first visit of a British monarch to India), the Taj Mahal Palace Hotel (possibly the finest hotel in the world), the Museum, Mumbai (India's premier museum, offering a particular good natural history section), and Marine Drive (India's most famous street, lined with hotels such as the Oberoi, cricket grounds such as the Wankhede Stadium, and Chowpatti Beach).
+Other Mumbai highlights include the Gateway of India (erected in the early 20th century to commemorate the first visit of a British monarch to India), the Elephanta Caves, the Taj Mahal Palace Hotel (possibly the finest hotel in the world), the Museum, Mumbai (India's premier museum, offering a particular good natural history section), the Hanging Gardens, and Marine Drive (India's most famous street, lined with hotels such as the Oberoi, cricket grounds such as the Wankhede Stadium, and Chowpatti Beach).

 Designed by Scottish architect George Wittet, and built between 1920 and 1924, the Gateway commemorated the 1911 visit of King George V and Queen Mary to India (the first time a British monarch had visited its largest colony).
 During British rule it was used for ceremonies marking the arrival in India of new Viceroys and Governors of Bombay.